HRKings/GitGud/Flow/GitGud_Flow.md

 - You only merge from master, once all the changes from a version are ready;
 - You can only merge hotfix branches;
-- When merging, you should make a Pull Request with a changelog and squash the commits.
+- When merging, you should always make a Pull Request with a changelog and squash the commits.

 **Naming:**